accordproject/cicero-word-add-in-deprecated/README.md

 April 25, 2018:

 * Initial version: basic React based UI framework is in place.
-Binds text in the document to Smart Clauses.
+Binds text in the document to clauses.
 Introspects clauses to create templates (in progress).

 ## Prerequisites